HappyFaceGoettingen/HappyFace-MadMask/README.md

 ### Structure
      HappyFaceMobile
-     ├── bin      --->  Mediators of browser analyzer ├── daemon   --->  Ioinic web server launcher as daemon, configuration and some cron jobs ├── data     --->  A symbolic link to data location ├── hooks
+     ├── daemon   --->  Ioinic web server launcher as daemon, configuration and some cron jobs ├── data     --->  A symbolic link to a data location ├── hooks
      ├── lib
      ├── madmask  --->  MadMask command executor as a web server and executable wrappers in a HappyFace instance